A generalization of Ramanujan's congruence to modular forms of prime level: Introduction

-for $\I$ a prime ideal of residue characteristic $\ell$ in the field generated by the eigenvalues of all newforms in $S_k^{(\e)}(N)$, with $\ell>k-2$, $\ell\nmid 3N$ and $\ell\ne k+1$.
-Further assume that \be \text{ either }\ \ell\nmid (p^{k/2-1}+\e) \cdot \den P^+(g),\quad \text{ or }\ k\ge 6 \text{ and } \ell\nmid (p^{k/2-2}+\e) \cdot \den P^-(g) . \ee Then there exists a newform $f\in S_k^{(\e)}(N)$ which is new at~$p$ such that $f\equiv g^{(\e)}_p \pmod \I.$ \end{thm} In condition~\eqref{1.5}, $P^+(g)$, respectively $P^-(g)$ is the even, respectively the odd period polynomial of $g$, normalized so that its principal part is $1$ modulo $X^2K_g[X]$, respectively $X$ modulo $X^3K_g[X]$, with $K_g$ the field generated by the Hecke eigenvalues of $g$.
+\end{thm} In condition~\eqref{1.5}, $P^+(g)$, respectively $P^-(g)$ is the even, respectively the odd period polynomial of $g$, normalized so that its principal part is $1$ modulo $X^2K_g[X]$, respectively $X$ modulo $X^3K_g[X]$, with $K_g$ the field generated by the Hecke eigenvalues of $g$.
 We denote by $\den P^{\pm}(g)$ the least common multiple of the norms of the denominators of the coefficients of $P^\pm(g)$ (which belong to $K_g$).
-These denominators tend to have few factors of residue characteristic $\ell> k-1$ (none if $f$ is of full level and weight $k$ such that $S_k(1)$ is one dimensional, cf. the tables in~\cite{Ma,Du}), so this condition is tipically verified for any given $g$ (see Example~\ref{ex3}).
-Assumption~\eqref{1.5} is an artifact of our method, as we will explain shortly, and we expect the theorem to hold without it.
-The theorem should hold for weight $k=2$ as well, which would refine the original result of Ribet~\cite{Ri}.
+These denominators tend to have few factors of residue characteristic $\ell> k$ (none if $f$ is of full level and weight $k$ such that $S_k(1)$ is one dimensional, cf. the tables in~\cite{Ma,Du}), so this condition is typically verified for a given~$g$ (see Example~\ref{ex3}).
+The theorem should hold for weight $k=2$ as well, without assumption~\eqref{1.5} but assuming that $\ell\nmid \vp(M)$, which would refine the original result of Ribet~\cite{Ri}.